Strongyloidiasis Workup

 Duodenal biopsy histopathologic examination identified larvae in 71.4% of immunosuppressed patients.[61]
 Thus, in addition to stool analysis, endoscopic observation and biopsies are very important.[62]

-Strongyloides stercoralis larvae are typically found in the proximal part of the small intestine, embedded in the mucosal lamina propria, where they produce mild to moderate degrees of edema, cellular infiltration, partial villous atrophy, and, occasionally (in severe strongyloidiasis), ulcerations.
+Strongyloides stercoralis larvae typically are found in the proximal part of the small intestine, embedded in the mucosal lamina propria, where they produce mild to moderate degrees of edema, cellular infiltration, partial villous atrophy, and, occasionally (in severe strongyloidiasis), ulcerations.
 In long-standing infections, fibrosis may develop.

 Entero-Test (String Test) and Duodenal Aspiration

-This test offers than simple stool examination.
+This test offers a simple alternative to stool examination.

 Conduct an Entero-Test (string test) or a duodenal aspiration to examine duodenal fluid for Strongyloides species larvae.
 These tests produce a higher likelihood of larval recovery than a stool examination.
 However, results may be negative if larvae are located too far down in the lower intestine.
 The reported sensitivity ranges from 40% to 90%.